-Perhaps some sort of a sex act and later the woman feels as though somehow, she was taken advantage of because she drank a lot and she would never get intimate with somebody the first or second time she meets them, whatever the case may be.
+Perhaps some sex act and later the woman feels as though somehow, she was taken advantage of because she drank a lot and would never get intimate with somebody the first or second time she meets them, whatever the case may be.

 Allegations of Too Intoxicated To Give Consent